 Diving into the deep end of the job market after graduating can be a frightening experience, but it does not have to be.
 The demand for recent college graduates mirrors the national economic picture, which means that jobs are scarce, but for college grads with experience and a positive outlook, jobs are available.

 So, how do you prepare yourself to be successful in your job hunt?
-Start with the Career Services Center and your Alumni Career Advisor.
+Start with the Department of Career Planning and Development and your Alumni Career Advisor.

 Infographics & More - Content will open in a new window